 Polarised lenses work by reducing glare from the light reflected off surfaces (water, wet roads, snow & car hood).
 Glare can be a nuisance and, in some instances, dangerous when you’re doing an activity, temporarily obstructing your vision and causing you to strain or squint your eyes.
 Polarised lenses have a filter integrated that blocks horizontal reflective glare.

 They reduce eye strain and deepen contrast, creating a better perception of colour, as well as offering 100% UVA and UVB protection.
 Nevertheless, polarised lenses make it difficult to view mobile phone and LCD screens.

 Gradient lenses are sunglasses that feature a colour graduation, from the top to the bottom of the lens.
 They offer 100% UVA and UVB protection from the sun, without dimming out the entire eye line of the wearer.
 Gradient lenses upper tint offers protection as you look upwards but allow for more light to pass through the lens at the bottom.
 This is particularly useful if you're driving and need to see your dashboard, if you’re going shopping, or if you're walking through an area where the ground is uneven.

 Solid Tint Lenses

 Solid tints are recommended for very bright light conditions.
-Our tints are classified as dark solid tints which are available in the following colours: grey and brown (Filter category 3 – 85% light absorption).
+Our tints are classified as dark solid tints which are available in the following colours: grey, green and brown (Filter category 3 – 85% light absorption).